keshavmix/RuntimePermission/README.md

     }
 ```

-Step 3: Set OnPermissionResultListener to PermissionManager to receive callbacks.
+Step 3: Set ```OnPermissionResultListener``` to PermissionManager to receive callbacks.
+	You are expected to write you code in ```onPermissionGranted()``` method as this method will be excuted after user granted the 		required permissions.
+In case user denied the permissions, you are required to show alert dialog or snackbar to ask required permissions again with ```mPermissionManager.checkAndRequestPermissions()``` method.
+In case user opted 'Do not ask again' checkbox, you are also required to show an alert dialog in ```onPermissionBlocked``` method to inform and navigate user to settings screen to enable blocked permissions.

 ```kotlin
         mPermissionManager.setPermissionListener(object : OnPermissionResultListener {